Dr. Lauren JanesAssociate Professor of History

-Dr. Lauren Janes is an assistant professor of history and a Towsley Research Scholar.
+Dr. Lauren Janes is an associate professor of history and a Towsley Research Scholar.
 She joined the Hope faculty in 2013.
 In 2018 she was awarded the Janet L. Andersen Excellence in Teaching Award.

-Her first book, Colonial Food in Interwar Paris: The Taste of Empire, examines the promotion and consumption of colonial foods in France during and after the First World War, revealing the limits of French acceptance of colonial influence on the metropole.
-Colonial Food in Interwar Paris is forthcoming with Bloomsbury Academic Press in 2016.
+Her first book, Colonial Food in Interwar Paris: The Taste of Empire (2016, Bloomsbury), examines the promotion and consumption of colonial foods in France during and after WWI, revealing the embodied limits of French acceptance of colonial influence on the metropole.

 AREAS OF INTEREST

 Dr. Janes' interests include global history and world history pedagogy, food history, France, French imperialism, and the history of race and national identity in modern and contemporary France.

 - Ph.
 D., University of California, Los Angeles, 2011

 - M.A.
 University of California, Los Angeles, 2006

 HONORS, GRANTS & AWARDS

 - Janet L. Andersen Excellence in Teaching Award (2018)

 - Honorable Mention, Lawerence R. Schehr Memorial Award (2012)